decodingai-magazine/.github/profile/README.md

 ## Why follow?

-Join [Decoding ML](https://decodingml.substack.com/) for battle-tested content on designing, coding, and deploying production-grade ML & MLOps systems. *Every week.* For FREE.
+Join [Decoding ML](https://decodingml.substack.com/) for battle-tested content on designing, coding, and deploying production-grade ML & MLOps systems. *Every week.* **For FREE**.

 > No more bedtime stories in Jupyter Notebooks.